 The amount and timing will depend on whether you apply before or after a fee notice.

-Additionally, many of these subscriptions are tax-deductible so if you haven’t asked HMRC for a discount over the last 5 years, it may also be worth doing so in case you are entitled to a tax refund (providing you have been paying tax at the correct rate over this period of time – you can check that your payslip tax codes correspond to the tax code sent to you from HMRC for that particular tax year).
+Additionally, many of these subscriptions are tax-deductible so if you haven’t asked HMRC for a discount over the last five years, it may also be worth doing so in case you are entitled to a tax refund (providing you have been paying tax at the correct rate over this period of time – you can check that your payslip tax codes correspond to the tax code sent to you from HMRC for that particular tax year).

 If you are considering pausing or stopping your indemnity cover during leave, bear in mind that a re-application will be needed.
 This could get complicated if, for example, you were involved in a serious incident (SI) with an ongoing investigation as you will need to declare this.